Analysis: Drugmakers look to help Ukrainians in drug trials after Russian invasion

 "The situation for those patients is currently very challenging and we are actively working on solutions to ensure continued access to treatment for these patients, including if they have left Ukraine and moved to other countries," the spokesperson said in an email.

-Patient visits to clinics in the Ukraine capital Kyiv run by Laboratory Corporation of America (LH.N), which conducts trials for drugmakers, have been canceled since the week beginning Feb.
+Patient visits to clinics in the Ukraine capital Kyiv run by Laboratory Corporation of America, which conducts trials for drugmakers, have been canceled since the week beginning Feb.
 21, LabCorp told Reuters.

 Paul Evans, chief executive of Velocity Clinical Research, which does not currently operate in Europe, said the industry faced similar challenges in the region when Russia annexed Crimea in 2014.